-Name Lim Pang Hern (Jeffrey) Particulars Group Executive Chairman, Founder of BD CraneTech, joined the Board on 1 July 2014 as Executive Director.
+Name Particulars Lim Pang Hern (Jeffrey) Group Executive Chairman, Founder of BD CraneTech, joined the Board on 1 July 2014 as Executive Director.
 On 1 June 2016 he was appointed as Group Executive Chairman.
 He has diverse experience in industries associated with cranes, commercial property construction, marine construction, precast concrete applications, metals galvanizing.
 David R. Laxton Chartered Mechanical Engineer, joined the Board on 8 Aug 2014 in a non-executive, non-independent capacity, and subsequently re-designated as Executive Director on 4 Jan 2016.
+He resigned as Executive Director and

+Executive Director on 4 Jan 2016.
 He resigned as Executive Director and became Non-Executive Director on 14 June 2018.
-Wang Jinhui Vice President of China Zhonghong Enterprise Group and CEO of Hebei Tourism Group, she joined the Board on 29 Apr 2015 as Executive Director and resigned from the Board on 14 June 2018.

 Andrew Skinner Certified Practicing Accountant (CPA) joined the Board as Non-Executive Director on 20 May 2016.
-He has been in public practice as a Chartered Accountant and CPA for over 38 years and is currently principal of Andrew Skinner & Associates Pty Ltd a CPA Public Practice in Sydney, NSW.
-Marcelo Mora Graduated with a Bachelor of Business degree and Graduate Diploma of Applied
+He has been in public practice as a Chartered Accountant and CPA for over 40 years and is currently principal of Andrew Skinner & Associates Pty Ltd a CPA Public Practice in Sydney, NSW.

-Corporate Governance, is a Chartered Secretary.
-He has been an accountant for more than 30 years both in Australia and internationally and he is also the Group Company Secretary and joined the Board as Non-Executive Director on 20 May
+Marcelo Mora Graduated with a Bachelor of Business degree and Graduate Diploma of Applied Corporate Governance, is a Chartered Secretary.
+He has been an accountant for more than 30 years both in Australia and internationally and he is also the Group Company Secretary and joined the Board as Non-Executive Director on 20 May 2016.